 Tailored Brands Ch.
 11 Voters To Get Alternative Valuation

-Law360 (October 8, 2020, 8:39 PM EDT) -- A Texas bankruptcy judge on Thursday told Men's Wearhouse parent Tailored Brands that its creditors need to see a dissenting opinion on what the company's worth before they vote on its equity-swap Chapter 11 plan.
+By Rick Archer (October 8, 2020, 8:39 PM EDT) -- A Texas bankruptcy judge on Thursday told Men's Wearhouse parent Tailored Brands that its creditors need to see a dissenting opinion on what the company's worth before they vote on its equity-swap Chapter 11 plan.

 At a remote hearing, U.S. Bankruptcy Judge David Jones approved Tailored Brands' Chapter 11 disclosure statement, with the condition it include information on a valuation commissioned by the company's unsecured creditors that puts the worth of its assets several hundred million dollars north of Tailored's own estimates.